mduesterhoeft/approaches-to-api-doc-talk/README.md

 # Approaches to REST API documentation

-This repository accompanies a talk on *Approaches to create an REST API reference*.
+This repository accompanies a talk on *Approaches REST API documentation*.

 The approaches considered all have one thing in common - they keep a connection between the API reference and the code.
 In other words - they give some guarantees about the API reference and the implementation code being in sync.